-At KS3, every student is given an overview of the term's learning called a 'knowledge organiser' for each subject they study.
+Students are given an overview of the term's learning called a 'knowledge organiser' for each subject they study.

 A knowledge organiser specifies, in detail, the exact facts, dates, events, characters, concepts and precise definitions that all students are expected to master in long-term memory.